Temple tube station

 Temple is a London Underground station located at Victoria Embankment in the City of Westminster, close to its boundary with the City of London.
-It is on the Circle and District lines between Embankment and Blackfriars stations, and is in fare zone 1.
+It is on the Circle and District lines between Embankment and Blackfriars stations, and is in London fare zone 1.

 The station was opened on 30 May 1870 with the name The Temple, from the Temple area in the vicinity of Temple Church, and from the Inner Temple and the Middle Temple, two of the four Inns of Court of London.
 The definite article in the name fell out of use quite early.